pvis2022/pvis2022/_collections/_program/3-visxai.md

 <img src="{{ site.baseurl }}/assets/images/visxai/Yong_Wang.jpg" width="300" height="300" />

+Title
-Visualization Meets AI: Automated Visualization Design and Evaluation
+: Visualization Meets AI: Automated Visualization Design and Evaluation

 Abstract
 : Data visualization has been applied to facilitate data exploration in various applications.
 However, the design and evaluation of visualizations still require lots of manual effort.
 Existing visualization creation tools and packages (e.g., Tableau and D3) often require tedious manual specifications or programming, and the evaluation of visualizations often relies on subjective evaluations like user studies.
 It is still not an easy task to quickly create and evaluate visualizations, especially for non-expert users.
 The rapid development of artificial intelligence (AI) and the accumulation of visualization datasets have made it possible to address these issues by leveraging AI techniques.
 In this talk, I will briefly introduce our recent work on AI-powered data visualization: